-Well, I did say I love a challenge and you guys didn’t disappoint me with your No Pole Workout requests!
+Well, I did say I love a challenge and you didn’t disappoint me with your No Pole Workout requests!

 The pole nerd in me LOVES writing these trick-based No Pole workouts!
 It gives us the perfect excuse to break down the anatomy of a trick and in the process understand exactly what we are asking our bodies to do.